There are a growing number of companies offering ways to get personal loans online, and with rates that may be lower than brick-and-mortar banks.

 Of course, you’ll never know what kind of rate you can get if you don’t apply.
 Upgrade will allow you to check your rate before actually applying for a loan, and this does not count as a hard pull on your credit report.

 If you apply for a loan with Upgrade, you can access a series of tools to help you manage your credit.
 You can see a summary of your TransUnion credit report and your credit score.

 Besides, they provide articles and other educational materials about credit.
 You’ll also get email alerts for identity fraud attempts or other items that may be impacting your credit score.

 Upgrade offers a mobile app for Apple and Android smartphones.
-The app made its debut in March, but early reviews are positive.

 Using the app, you can make payments and check balances on your loan as well as check your credit score.
 Plus, you can set up alerts to let you know when there are changes on your credit report.